jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   (Clarification: when a model shoots with, for example, a Shuriken catapult, it makes 2 attacks because this weapon's type is Assault 2, but still only 1 extra attack against a unit that's between it and the target unit.)

+  ### 17. Summon the Starlight Gloss in which Thou Rage (1CP)
+  Use this Stratagem in your Shooting phase when an ASURYANI unit from your army is selected to shoot.
+Until the end of the phase, all Starcannons this unit is equipped with have a Damage characteristic of 3 (instead of D3).

 ## Relics

   ### Firesabre